William Contreras Player Props: Brewers vs. Mets

-William Contreras -- 1-for-4 with two RBI in his most recent game -- will be in action for the Milwaukee Brewers versus the New York Mets, with Carlos Carrasco on the mound, on April 3 at 2:10 PM ET.
+After going 1-for-5 with an RBI in his most recent game, William Contreras and the Milwaukee Brewers face the New York Mets (who will start Max Scherzer) at 7:40 PM ET on Tuesday.

-In his most recent game he had a one-hit performance (1-for-4) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-5) against the Mets.

 William Contreras Game Info & Props vs. the Mets